LounisBou/BashMate/README.md

 - **System Configuration**: Leverage the BrewMate scripts to customize and manage your local macOS development environment, including Apache, PHP, MySQL, and other system-level components.
 - **And More!**: Discover various other utilities to boost your productivity.

+## Usage

+Need help using BashMate ?
+[Here a GPTMate](https://chatgpt.com/g/g-vJ4SiwFJV-bashmate-gpt) that will help you !

 ## Installation

 ### Manual Installation